ChristopherPH/TBR-csharp.monogame/README.md

 - GUI element draw methods are implemented as static methods to allowing for custom elements to have a consistent look
 - Complex GUI elements provide OwnerDraw functionality
 - GUI element collections provide element anchoring functionalty for maintaining relative element positions within the collection
+- GUI elements are cropped to their bounds (via ScissorTest)

 ### Built-In Elements: